dansmyers/TheoreticalFoundationsOfCS/Sprint-2-Automata/README.md

 3. All strings that contain more than two *a*'s and more than two *b*'s.

 4. All strings that contain both *ab* and *ba* as substrings.
 The two substrings don't have to be consecutive.
+Assume that the same *b* doesn't appear in both substrings.

 5. The number of *a*'s plus the number of *b*'s is even.